Strategoose/gva_publication/README.md

 As this repo is replicated for other publications, a lot of the information in this README will be stripped out and stored somewhere more centrally.

 We keep the notebooks, tests etc, and the source code in the same repository to make the code base easier for developers to work with.

+What is the purpose of this?
+Why do statistical publications even need to be reproducible?
+Arguably, it is more important that the analysis that is based on statistical data and goes on to inform policy decisions is reproducible - for accuracy, transparency, QA etc, to ensure that policy decisions are and were made based on quality analysis.
+Is it important for the underlying statistical to be reproducible?
+Less so.
+But there are other reasons to use RAP for statistical publications:
+Its sets a standard of reproducibility for the analysis that uses it.
+Some statistical publications are actually closer to analysis pieces themselves, so require reproducibility for the reasons listed for analysis.
+As statistical outputs become more tecnhologically sophisticated, for example creating HTML report websites, and interactive web applications, it is important that statistical outputs that the services rely on are produced in an automated, tested way, to ensure the consistency, metadata etc, that these sorts of services require.
+Manually produced outputs are to automated outputs, what free text fields are to dropdown boxes on forms - far less usable and harder to work with, but just as flexible given the proper design.